 04- Tomato problems for hardiness zone effects

 Tomato is a warm-weather crop.
-So, they perform well when the nighttime temperature becomes constant in between 55°-70° Fahrenheit and day time temperature between 65°-90° Fahrenheit.
+So, they perform well when the nighttime temperature becomes constant between 55°-70° Fahrenheit and day time temperature between 65°-90° Fahrenheit.

 Moreover, some areas are geographically and environmentally prone to some diseases.